When a child gets sick at school, it's not always easy to get them the care they need.

 Please note that children running a fever, displaying symptoms of strep or other contagious illnesses will need to go home immediately following their online visit.
 If your child's diagnosis requires prescriptions, they will be sent to your preferred pharmacy.
 If you need assistance with the cost of prescriptions, give us a call at 417-269-8633 or 1-888-805-8956.

-The following conditions and illnesses can be diagnosed and treated through a School-Based Health Care for Students appointment with CoxHealth Virtual Clinics.
-In addition, CoxHealth Virtual Clinics offer onsite rapid strep testing.
+The following conditions and illnesses can be diagnosed and treated through a CoxHealth School Clinic appointment.
+In addition, CoxHealth School Clinics offer onsite rapid strep testing.

-School-based virtual visits allows your child to be connected to medical care while he or she is still at school.
+CoxHealth School Clinics using virtual care allows your child to be connected to medical care while he or she is still at school.
 This means your child gets care more quickly and misses fewer school days, while you miss fewer days of work.

-To help schools reduce the number of days children miss school for health-related issues by providing school-based online appointments to elementary school students.
-We want to help keep kids healthy, in school and ready to learn.
+To help schools reduce the number of days children and faculty miss school for health-related issues by providing an on-site clinic that is easy and affordable to access.

-When your child is sick he or she will be sent to the school nurse for evaluation.
-If the school nurse finds your child's ailment is able to be treated by a licensed provider through an online visit, the school nurse will contact you.
+When a student is sick, he or she will be sent to the school nurse for evaluation.
+If the school nurse finds your child's ailment is able to be treated by a licensed provider through a virtual visit, the school nurse will contact you.

 A licensed provider will examine your child using a web camera and specialized equipment.
 You'll participate in this visit with your child, either in-person or through a video connection.